Postgraduate Diploma in Teaching and Learning

 Postgraduate Diploma in Teaching and Learning – example degree structure

 Courses towards Primary or Secondary Teaching

 The PGDipTchgLn consists of 150 points of coursework and includes 80 days of professional practice in schools.

 The Primary endorsement pathway can be studied full-time in one year on campus or via distance.
 We also offer a part-time option over two years fro distance students only.
 Distance students complete the same courses, coursework, and assessments as on-campus students.

 Distance students are required to attend an On-site Intensive (OSI) in Ōtautahi Christchurch at the beginning of the programme.
 OSIs are a compulsory part of the distance programme and provide an opportunity to meet and work with course lecturers and other students.
-Students will require continual access to a computer with suitable broadband internet to complete this qualification.
+You will need continual access to a computer with suitable broadband internet to complete this qualification.

 You are required to list at least one teaching subject in your online application.
 Confirmation of teaching subjects will be determined as part of the selection process and confirmed at the point of offer.